 Another October means another spooky series from Star Wars Adventures.
-In October 2018, writer Cavan Scott took Star Wars fans through a horror Easter egg filled journey in Tales from Vader’s Castle.
-The five-issue series released as a box set back in April (review here) that is more than worth the sticker price for its stories and amazing art from Derek Charm.
-Published by IDW Publishing , writer Scott now brings readers back to Vader’s Castle with five issues of spookiness through the month of October 2019.
+In October 2018, writer Cavan Scott took Star Wars fans through a horror Easter egg-filled journey in Tales from Vader’s Castle.
+The five-issue series was released as a box set back in April (review here) that is more than worth the sticker price for its stories and amazing art from Derek Charm.
+Star Wars Adventures: Return to Vader’s Castle #1 is published by IDW Publishing, writer Scott now brings readers back to Vader’s Castle with five issues of spookiness through the month of October 2019.

 Return to Vader’s Castle #1 continues the storytelling method established in Tales from Vader’s Castle.
 The horror stories, featuring prominent Star Wars characters, are going to be told through retellings from central characters as Return to Vader’s Castle‘s story progresses.
 Tales from Vader’s Castle stories came from the various members of Commander Lina Graf’s crew as they escaped from Mustafar.

 In Return to Vader’s Castle #1 readers receive their first story, not from our old heroes, but none other than the insidious Vaneé.
 Vaneé, Darth Vader’s faithful attendant, also made appearances in Tales from Vader’s Castle as he attempted to prevent Commander Graf and the other Rebels from escaping Vader’s castle.
 Instead of the stories being used to help the Rebel’s overcome their fears, Vaneé is using the first story in Return to Vader’s Castle to antagonize a captive.